 The NochMall run by BSR (Berliner Stadtreinigung) is a second-hand department stores' where you can find everything from furniture and toys to old records and household goods.
 But did you also know that the NochMall regularly hosts auctions with the greatest treasures?
 On the first Saturday of every month, valuable individual items, rarities and collector's items go under the hammer.
 It's worth it just to experience the atmosphere at the auction and take a tour of the second-hand store afterwards.
 You can see some of the items up for auction in advance on the NochMall website.

-Tip 9: Look into the sky above Tempelhofer Feld
+Tip 9: Breathe deeply on Tempelhofer Feld

 Where: Tempelhofer Feld